Making Of The Constitution

 – Dr.Sachchidanand Sinha – interim President of CONSTITUENT ASSEMBLY.

 – H C Mukherjee – Vice President of the CONSTITUENT ASSEMBLY.

 – December 13, 1946 – “Objectives Resolution” was moved by Jawaharlal Nehru.
-The “Objective resolution” was adopted on January 22, 1947.
-Preamble was the modified version of the Objectives Resolution.
+The “Objective Resolution” was adopted on January 22, 1947.
+The preamble was the modified version of the Objectives Resolution.

 |1947||Lord Mountbatten replaced Lord Wavell as Viceroy of India|

 |June 3, 1947||Lord Mountbatten came out with a plan, a formal shape was given by a statement made by the British Government on June 3, 1947.
 It is popularly known as the June 3rd plan or Mountbatten Plan|

 |1947||Indian Independence Act was passed in the British parliament.
 It was introduced on July 4, 1947, and came into force on July 18, 1947.
 The Indian Independence Act of 1947 provided that from August 15, 1947, would be set up two independent dominions India and Pakistan.|

 |1947||Partition.
 The members of the Pakistan area in the Constituent Assembly are ceased to be the members.|

 |1947||Independence to Indian and Pakistan.
 With the Indian Independence Act of 1947, CONSTITUENT ASSEMBLY became the sovereign body.
 (India became sovereign on January 26, 1950)|

 |1948||Draft of Indian Constitution introduced by Dr. B R Ambedkar on November 4, 1948 (1st reading).|